Best Broker for US ETFs as a Non-US Investor

 ✅ Good workflow

-• Decide wrapper first (US ETFs if allowed, UCITS if not).
+• Decide wrapper first (US ETFs if allowed and tax-efficient for you, UCITS if not).

 • Pick 1–3 broad index ETFs and commit.